MS-Rex/MS-Rex/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Sri Lanka.

-- 🔭 I’m working as a Lead Mobile Developer and contributing to frontend and backend for building mobile and web applications.
+- 🔭 I’m working as a Lead Mobile Engineer and contributing to frontend and backend for building mobile and web applications.
 - 🌱 Exploring Technical Content Writing.
 - ⚡ In my free time I solve problems on public/private projects and write tech articles based on that exp.
 ## 🌐 Socials